yiffyrusdev/torodofi/README.md

 ## Installation

+> ArchLinux-based users!
+There is a package in the AUR =)

 Run
 ```bash
 cmake .
 cmake --build .
 ```
 Then put torodofi executable to PATH.

-> Arch Linux users!
-There is a package in the AUR =)

 ## Features
 - [x] Tags and categories for tasks